laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ``use all leds`` declares that no other light controller function shall control any of the LEDs while this light program is running.
 The lines ``led ... = led[y]`` assign human readable names to light outputs 2 and 3.

-This ends the decleration section.
+This ends the declaration section.

 The ``loop:`` statement defines a label that can be used to jump to from a ``goto`` instruction.